 - Bereavement counselling

-The type of therapy you are offered will depend on the cause of your symptoms and their severity.
+The type of therapy you are offered will depend on how severe your symptoms are, and what’s causing your depression.
 Therapies may also have different levels based on how long or intense the treatment is.

 Computerised cognitive behavioural therapy (cCBT)

 cCBT is used to help treat mild to moderate depression.
 You learn CBT techniques online in the same way you would go through sessions with a therapist.
-It can be helpful after you have finished talking therapies to stop your symptoms coming back.
+It can be helpful after you have finished talking therapies to help prevent the symptoms coming back.

 Medication for depression

-Your doctor may offer you antidepressants in combination with other treatments.
-You may need to try medications before finding one that works for you.
+You may be offered antidepressants alongside other treatments.
+You can work with your doctor to find the right medication for you, it’s common to try different ones to find the best fit.
 Antidepressants can have side effects and affect other medicines you are taking.
 Your doctor will check if you have physical health conditions or if you take other medication.

 Common antidepressants include: